How to be more successful with door knocking in 2025

 door knocking

+Every marketing piece has your logo; business card, shirts, flyers, website, vehicles.
+So get your logo right, then move onto the additional assets.
 A professional, industry-specific minimalistic logo instantly builds trust and brand recognition, ensuring clarity at any size—whether on business cards, truck wraps, or uniforms.
 Timeless and versatile, a clean design with strong typography and a simple icon stays modern and adaptable across all marketing materials.
 Most importantly, it sets you apart from competitors, reinforcing brand authority without relying on overused industry clichés.
 A strong, well-crafted logo makes your business look established and credible—no matter its size.

-Professional Business Card
+Professional Business Card with QR Codes

 With Ring cameras everywhere, first impressions start before the door even opens.
 If you're standing there in an AC/DC shirt and shorts, chances are, you’ve already lost the sale.
 Homeowners expect professionalism, and your appearance is your first handshake.
 A clean, branded uniform signals credibility, trust, and that you’re a legitimate business—not just another random salesperson.
 Stick to company-branded polos, jackets, or shirts, and keep your look polished—no wrinkled clothes, scuffed shoes, or messy hair.
 A sharp, professional appearance makes people more likely to engage, while a sloppy look makes them skeptical before you even say a word.
 Dress like the business they’ll want to hire.

-Door Knocking Flyers
+The 3x5 Door Knocking Flyer

 City Population Pop Rank Distance Dist.
 Rank $$$ Avg $$$ Rank Overall Rank